topcoder-platform/tc-project-service/docs/guides/permissions-guide/permissions-guide.md

    - Follow the guides on how to add a new permission in the header of this file.

-3. After you add a new permission, regenerate [permissions list](https://htmlpreview.github.io/?https://github.com/topcoder-platform/tc-project-service/blob/develop/docs/permissions.html) by running `npm run generate:doc:permissions`.

-4. There are 2 places where you would usually check permissions:
+3. There are 2 places where you would usually check permissions:
    1. Check if user can call some endpoint (https://github.com/topcoder-platform/tc-project-service/blob/develop/src/permissions/index.js):

       ```js